-It is essential for Java programmers to understand the difference between JDK, JVM, and JRE.
-So let's discuss them in brief.
+Java programmers must understand the differences between JDK, JVM, and JRE.
+So let's discuss them briefly.

-JVM is abbreviated as Java Virtual Machine, is basically a dummy machine or you can say an abstract machine which gives Java programmers a runtime environment for executing the Bytecode.
+JVM is abbreviated as Java Virtual Machine, which is a dummy machine, or you can say an abstract machine that gives Java programmers a runtime environment for executing the Bytecode.
 For each execution of your program, the JDK and JRE come into use, and they go within the JVM to run the Java source code.

 JRE is abbreviated as Java Runtime Environment, as the name suggests used as a package that gives an environment to run the Java program on your machine.

 Here are few other related articles for you to read: